aabbtree77/adast/README.md

 Therefore, we cannot determine MPS with an adequate precision by means of a mm-ruler.
 We can only verify that the integral micron part is 40mu and see if the decimal part is close to zero, which seems to be the case.

 The second group of errors add a constant bias to the distance value.
 For instance, the sensor position is known only approximately with a millimeter precision of a standard ruler which might introduce a mm/sub-mm bias in the real and displayed knife position.
 The bias is constant though, so it does not accumulate into the cascaded loss of precision with each knife movement; it can be measured and accounted for, in code.
 A similar case holds for the potentially imprecise stopping distance values.
 The only requirement/hope is that they are constant, which is the case only with a single speed and distances larger than a few centimeters.
-Stopping/braking distance depends on the direction, which is accounted for in the code.
+A stopping distance depends on the knife movement direction, which is accounted for in the code.

 ## Additional Remarks